Adopted by membership on April 9, 2013

 SECTION 2.
 The objects of the Club shall be:

-- to do all in its power to protect and advance the interests of the breed by encouraging sportsmanlike competition and conduct at dog shows, obedience trials, field events, and all other dog related events and activities;
+(c) to do all in its power to protect and advance the interests of the breed by encouraging sportsmanlike competition and conduct at dog shows, obedience trials, field events and all other dog related events and activities;

-- to conduct sanctioned and licensed specialty shows, obedience trials, field events, and other dog related activities under the rules of The American Kennel Club.
+(d) to conduct sanctioned and licensed specialty shows, obedience trials and field events and other dog related activities under the rules of The American Kennel Club.

 SECTION 3.
 The Club shall not be conducted or operated for profit and no part of any profits or remainder or residue from dues or donations to the Club shall inure to the benefit of any member or individual.